-In the PES, candidates should detail how they meet the planning law experience requirements as outlined in the relevant guidance.
+In the PES, candidates should detail how they meet the planning experience requirements as outlined in the relevant guidance.
 The Membership Team will check the application to ensure the dates of employment provided add up to the required amount of experience, however, it is assessors' responsibility to ensure the work described by the candidate in the submission is of a suitable type and level as defined in the relevant guidance for the class or route.
+For candidates for Chartered membership, assessors can refer to the Reflective Journal (for L-APC, DA-APC and A-APC candidates) or the examples of professional work (for EP-APC candidates) for more detail or clarification if required.